Lautaro: Peteroa and the Battle of Mataquito

 After the second rout at Concepción, Lautaro desired to attack Santiago.
 He found scant support for this plan from his troops, who soon dwindled to only 600, but he carried on.
-In October 1556 his northward march reached the Mataquito River, where he established a fortified camp at Peteroa.
-In the Battle of Peteroa he repulsed attacking Spanish forces under the command of Diego Cano, and later held off the larger force commanded by Pedro de Villagra.
+In October 1556, his northward march reached the Mataquito River, where he established a fortified camp at Peteroa.
+In the Battle of Peteroa, he repulsed attacking Spanish forces under the command of Diego Cano, and later held off the larger force commanded by Pedro de Villagra.
 Being advised that still more Spaniards were approaching, Lautaro decided to retreat towards the Maule River losing 200 warriors.
-With the Spaniards in hot pursuit he was forced to retire beyond the Itata River.
-From there he launched another campaign towards Santiago when Villagra's army passed him by on the way to save the remaining Spanish settlements in Araucanía.
+With the Spaniards in hot pursuit, he was forced to retire beyond the Itata River.
+From there, he launched another campaign towards Santiago when Villagra's army passed him by on the way to save the remaining Spanish settlements in Araucanía.
 Lautaro had chosen to give Villagra's force the slip and head for the city to attack it.

-Despite the Mapuches' stealth, the city's leaders learned of the advance and sent a small expedition to thwart it, buying time for word to be sent to Villagra to return to the city from the south.
+Despite the Mapuche conducting stealth, the city's leaders learned of the advance and sent a small expedition to thwart it, buying time for word to be sent to Villagra to return to the city from the south.
 The Spanish forces met in the field, and from a member of the local ethnos, the Picunche, they learned the disposition of Lautaro's camp.
 At dawn, on April 29, 1557, the conquistadors launched a surprise attack from the hills of Caune, obtaining a decisive victory in the Battle of Mataquito in which Lautaro was killed early in the fighting.
 After the defeat of his army, his head was cut off and displayed in the plaza of Santiago.